 - Creating new jobs in the local community

-Most importantly, Wildcat Haven seeks to protect a naturally sustainable population of up to 1,000 pure Scottish wildcats across the West Highlands region of Scotland.
+Most importantly, Wildcat Haven seeks to create and then protect a naturally sustainable population of up to 1,000 pure Scottish wildcats across the West Highlands region of Scotland.

 We have identified hybridisation as the primary threat to the Scottish wildcat.
 Research suggests that feral domestic cats outnumber wildcats by a ratio of at least 250:1, and perhaps by as much as 2500:1* across the Highlands.